 You may need to borrow with an Unsecured Loan for the deposit on a long-term lease.
 Alternatively, you might want to consider a Commercial Mortgage.
 Commercial Mortgages can help you buy your premises or even an existing business.
 It is uneconomical to borrow less than £50,000, and some lenders stipulate a minimum of £75,000 or more with a Commercial Mortgage, but there is no set upper limit and you can have 25 years or more to repay.

 Buying your equipment and vehicles

-Modern medical equipment makes emergency ambulance service vehicles very capital-intensive, requiring a range of diagnostic equipment as well as triage facilities.
-Non-emergency services, on the other hand, may only require lightly-outfitted vans with a focus on accessibility.
-You’ll also need all the items that are essential for running a business.
+Modern medical equipment makes emergency ambulance service vehicles very capital-intensive, requiring a range of diagnostic equipment and triage facilities.
+On the other hand, non-emergency services may only require lightly-outfitted vans with a focus on accessibility.
+You’ll also need all the essential items for running a business.
 A desk, a chair and a computer are the minimum you will need to budget for, and if you are serving vehicles yourself, you may need to consider a range of garage tools.

-If you need equipment that you want to go on giving service for years, Hire Purchase can provide a simple solution.
+If you need equipment that you want to go on giving service for years, hire purchase plans can provide a simple solution.
 Hire Purchase is the simplest type of Asset Finance.
 You pay a deposit plus monthly instalments over a fixed term, between 12 and 72 months, after which the equipment becomes yours.
 Payments are fixed, making it easy to plan ahead and to arrange an agreement tailored to your monthly turnover and budget.